FISHARMNIC/HAMprime/README.md

 # What makes it unique?
 * "Simple but complex"
-  * incorporating the use of low-level memory access: Pointers and manual allocation (WIP)
+  * incorporating the use of low-level memory access: Pointers and manual allocation
   * High-level operations like seamless string operations (WIP)
 * Combining the function-based ideolgy of C, and objects from Java
   * See `formats`, and how they can act as both structures and classes